 First things first.
 After a lot of experimenting, I found the optimum batch size to be about 9 ounces, especially for my typical voltage of 115 AC.
 Smaller batches were more erratic, and larger batches sometimes never reached 2nd crack, even when I maxed out the total roast time to 23:00 minutes.
 Stick with 8-10 ounces, and you will have the best results.

-Pretty much all electric roasters of the consumer caliber are sensitive to swings in voltage.
-Using your voltage monitor of choice (I like to use a Kill a Watt), you can potentially adjust your batch size up or down a bit, and perhaps use a more or less aggressive profile.
+Pretty much all the electric roasters of the consumer caliber are sensitive to swings in voltage.
+Using your voltage monitor of choice (I like to use a Kill a Watt), you can potentially adjust your batch size up or down a bit and perhaps use a more or less aggressive profile.
 This is something that will take trial and error, but if you secure several pounds of the same bean, and keep a good roasting log, you should be getting repeatable results in no time – and giving away a lot of coffee.